orlandoacevedo/GAML/README.md

 [Orlando Acevedo](http://www.acevedoresearch.com) and Xiang Zhong, University of Miami

-This machine learning based software package automates the force field parameterization of solvents for molecular dynamics (MD) or Monte Carlo (MC) simulations.
-New atomic charges can be parameterized for any solvent using a genetic algorithm crossover/average/mutation method.
-GAML outputs GROMACS formatted files for OPLS-AA based MD simulations.The parameters are validated by default against user-supplied free energies of hydration (ΔGhyd), liquid densities, and heats of vaporization (ΔHvap).
-However, other condensed phased physical properties are available (or under development) including heat capacity, viscosity, self-diffusivity, dipoles, surface tension, and solubility.
+This machine learning based software package automates the creation of force field (FF) parameters for molecular dynamics (MD) or Monte Carlo (MC) simulations.
+In the current build, atomic charge development is emphasized for solvent simulations using a genetic algorithm crossover/average/mutation method.
+GAML outputs GROMACS formatted files in the OPLS-AA formalism for use in MD simulations.
+The FF parameters are validated by default against user-supplied free energies of hydration (ΔGhyd), liquid densities, and heats of vaporization (ΔHvap).
+However, additional condensed phased physical properties are available (or under development) for training that include: heat capacity, viscosity, self-diffusivity, dipoles, surface tension, and solubility.

 ## Requirements
 ------------